Q27 (New York City bus): Introduction of limited-stop service

 Rush hour peak-direction limited-stop service along the Q27 route was introduced in September 2001, to speed up bus service.
 Service on the route would not be increased, but alternate trips would only make limited stops at major traffic generators between the terminal in Flushing and Springfield Boulevard and Horace Harding Expressway.
 South of there, all trips would make local stops.
 Limited-stop service would run to Flushing between 7 a.m. and 9 a.m., and to Queens Village between 5 p.m. and 8:15 p.m.
 The change was made because 30% of riders used the route to get to the subway in Flushing.
 Limited service was expected to save riders up to five minutes of travel time.
 The service change was cost neutral, with the potential to be revenue generating as faster service could potentially attract more riders.
 An alternate proposal that the New York City Transit Authority considered was only implementing limited service along 46th Avenue, the section of the route shared with the Q26.
 Q27 buses began serving Queensborough Community College on September 9, 2002; previously, the closest Q27 stop was 0.25 mi from the campus.

-On January 4, 2004, service was extended to 120th Avenue and Springfield Boulevard in Cambria Heights to replace Q83 service on Springfield Boulevard between Murdock Avenue and Queens Village LIRR station.
+On January 4, 2004, service was extended to 120th Avenue and Springfield Boulevard in Cambria Heights to replace Q83 service on Springfield Boulevard between Murdock Avenue and the Queens Village LIRR station.

 Overnight trips were extended from Queens Village to Cambria Heights on January 6, 2013, as part of a series of service enhancements made by New York City Transit.
-The route's northern terminal was shifted from Main Street and 39th Avenue to 39th Avenue and 138th Street in August 2014.
+The route's northern terminal was shifted from Main Street and 39th Avenue to 39th Avenue and 138th Street in August 2014.On June 30, 2024, Flushing-bound Q27 buses were rerouted to start at 121st Avenue and Springfield Boulevard.